phil-blain/CICE-Consortium-About-Us-wiki/Documentation-Workflow-Guidance.md

    Updated static PDF documentation will be generated for each new CICE or Icepack code release.
 However, the online "master" version of HTML or PDF documentation is considered a living document and will be updated regularly with regular code development workflow.

-   Links to the CICE and Icepack documentation can be found in the [Resource Index](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).
+Links to the "master" and static versions of CICE and Icepack documentation can be found in the [Resource Index](https://github.com/CICE-Consortium/About-Us/wiki/Resource-Index).

    We expect that if you need to add or modify documentation that you will be able to modify the RST source files and generate HTML in order to review the HTML documentation.
 We